 Plot I Row A (note two more Royal Naval Division burials amidst the Royal Field Artillery graves in this row, all from October 1917)…

 …and Rows B & C (where six more October 1917 casualties of the R.F.A. are buried).

 I do hope the Cemetery Register and Visitor’s Book were somewhere for safe keeping during the renovations.

 Also part of Plot I, the two rows in the foreground are Rows E & D, with Plot II beyond.
 It’s interesting to note the differing headstones of the three men of the Royal Garrison Artillery in the foreground, all of whom were killed on 30th January 1918.
 The headstone in the centre of the three, that of Gunner Doyle, has no cross, and the regimental emblem is displayed at the top of the headstone.
 This is not especially unusual, but it does seem strange that the headstone appears to bear the inscription ‘Thy Will Be Done’.
 Perhaps parents who were religious and a son who wasn’t?
 We shall never know.

 In some ways, I suppose, it’s a shame the cemetery wasn’t looking its usual tranquil self at the time of our visit, and in other ways, well, this is a part of the history of this place, and we were there to photograph it.
 Maybe no one else did.

 At which point Baldrick and I, frozen, very nearly decided to call it a day.
 Very nearly.
 But we didn’t.
 We went here instead.

 Update 2017: I promised at the beginning of the post that we would return another time to see how the cemetery looks post-renovation, and now we have.
 All is revealed here.
-And if you wish to continue the ‘Road to Passchendaele’ tour, then Part Seven, where we visit Polygon Wood, can be found by clicking here.
+And if you wish to continue the ‘Road to Passchendaele’ tour with no interruptions, then Part Seven, where we visit Polygon Wood, can be found by clicking here.